Associate Professor (with tenure)

 Scheller College of Business, Georgia Institute of Technology

-Mingfeng Lin is an Associate Professor of Information Technology Management (ITM) and the ITM PhD Program Coordinator at the Scheller College of Business, Georgia Institute of Technology.
-He studies financial technologies (FinTech), Internet-enabled communities and markets, as well as business models as drivers of innovation and entrepreneurship.
-Specifically he has done or is conducting research on:
+Mingfeng Lin is Dean's Distinguished Term Professor, Professor of Information Technology Management (ITM), and the ITM PhD Program Coordinator at the Scheller College of Business, Georgia Institute of Technology.
+He studies financial technologies (FinTech), AI, Internet-enabled communities and markets, as well as business models as drivers of innovation and entrepreneurship.
+He has published in top business school journals including Management Science, Information Systems Research, MIS Quarterly, and Journal of Financial and Quantitative Analysis.
+He is an Associate Editor at Management Science, and previously served as an Associate Editor for Information Systems Research from 2017 to 2023.
+His current research interests include:

-Prior to joining Georgia Tech in summer 2018, he was an Associate Professor in the MIS Department, Eller College of Management, University of Arizona.
-His CV is available here, and his ORCID page is at:
+Prior to joining Georgia Tech in summer 2018, he was a tenured Associate Professor in the MIS Department, Eller College of Management, University of Arizona.
+His ORCID page is

-Some of his working papers are available on SSRN here.Please scroll down for:
+Some of his working papers are available on SSRN here, and his Google Scholar webpage is here.Please scroll down for:

 Cambridge University Judge Business School